 “Did you forget how to talk you idiot?!”
 Dan said then roared with laughter.
 Clay tried to defend himself but couldn’t.

 “Shut-up, Dan.
 Obviously Clay was nervous.”
-Cameron said defensively and began walking away in the opposite direction.
+Cam said defensively and continued walking along the Bridge.
 Dan followed him.

 “When does that ever happen?!
-Clay’s life depends on his eloquence!”
+Clay’s life depends on his scripted eloquence!”
 Dan’s laughs never ceased until they stepped off the bridge.
-That took awhile.
+That, sadly, took awhile.

 “So, you gonna call her?”
 Dan asked as he looked over his shoulder.
-Taylor and Cameron looked at Clay as well.
+Taylor and Cam looked at Clay as well.

 “U-uh…I suppose.”
 He answered.

 “She’s definitely different from your…usual type.
-What prompted you to… ask for her number?”
-Cameron worded carefully.
+What prompted you to, um… ask for her number?”
+Cam worded carefully.

 “It just…felt right.”
 Clay said, keeping his eyes on the ground.
-Then he looked up at his friends.
+Then he looked up at his friends hopefully.
 “You know?”

 “Felt right…where?”
 Dan asked with a raised eyebrow.